Killer Kelly: Impact Wrestling/Total Nonstop Action Wrestling (2020, 2022–2026)

 (Dani Luna and Jody Threat), ending their reign at 14 days.

 At Against All Odds event on June 6, 2025, Kelly made her first appearance in a year, confronting the TNA Knockouts World Champion Masha Slamovich after her match with Léi Yǐng Lee.

+On the November 20, 2025 episode of Impact!, Kelly competed in a Four Way Match which was won by Xia Brookside which was her final match in the company.

+On January 10, 2026, Fightful reported that Kelly's contract with TNA had expired, ending her four-year tenure with the promotion.

 Personal life

 Lourenço has a brother.
 She started watching professional wrestling when she was 7.
 Prior to being trained, Lourenço had wrestled in backyard wrestling promotions.
 She names Low Ki, Gail Kim, Katsuyori Shibata, Asuka, Mickie James and Charlotte Flair as influences.
 In 2017, she moved to Duisburg, North Rhine-Westphalia, Germany.
 Lourenço streams on the Twitch platform on a weekly basis, where she streams wrestling watchalongs and horror based games.

 She is in a relationship with fellow professional wrestler Myron Reed.
 On September 2, 2024, Lourenço announced that she was expecting her first child with Reed.
 They welcomed their first child, a daughter on November 6, 2024.
 In September 2025, Lourenço became engaged to Reed.